kshaffer/musi199/unit1.md

 ### Transcription ###

-The goal for this unit is for students to be able to transcribe the bass guitar part to any pop/rock song and the vocal bass part of a choral ensemble.
+The goal for this unit is for students to be able to transcribe the bass guitar part to any pop/rock song.

 Final grades for this category will be assigned according to the progress students have made towards this goal by the performance exam deadline, according to the following rubric.

-*Mastery (4)* – Student can transcribe a bass guitar part from a pop/rock song of a moderate or high degree of difficulty with minimal errors in pitch, rhythm, and register.
-Student can transcribe a vocal bass part from a recording of a choral work of a moderate degree of difficulty with minimal errors in pitch, rhythm, and register.
+*Mastery (4)* – Student can transcribe a bass guitar part from a pop/rock song with no errors.

-*Working knowledge (3)* – Student performs up to *mastery* standard in one genre, but has some difficulty with the other.
+*Working knowledge (3)* – Student can transcribe a bass guitar part from a pop/rock song of a moderate or high degree of difficulty with minimal errors in pitch, rhythm, and register.

-*Incomplete knowledge (2)* – Student demonstrates a moderate degree of difficulty with both genres.
+*Incomplete knowledge (2)* – Student can transcribe a bass guitar part from a pop/rock song with more than minimal errors.
+An example would be a transcription that is accurate for pitch and straight rhythms, but not syncopated rhythms; likewise one with perfect rhythm, but with some noticeable errors in pitch.

-*Poor knowledge (1)* – Student demonstrates significant difficulties with one or both genres.
+*Poor knowledge (1)* – Student demonstrates significant difficulties with the transcription.

-*No significant attempt made (0)* – Student does not assess this category, or performs below the standard for passing Musicianship I.
+*No significant attempt made (0)* – Self explanatory.

 ### Technology ###